 \paragraph{Forecasting Task.} We formulate a forecasting task as $\mathcal{T} = (\mathcal{D}, H)$.
 Here, $H$ denotes the prediction horizon, and $\mathcal{D} = \left\{\mathbf{X}^{(i)}\right\}_{i=1}^N$ denotes a dataset comprising $N$ time series.
 Each series $\mathbf{X} \in \mathbb{R}^{L\times D}$ represents a complete temporal record of the sequence.
 Formally, the series is composed of $D$ individual variates, formulated as $\mathbf{X} = [\mathbf{x}_1, \mathbf{x}_2, \dots, \mathbf{x}_D]$.
 Depending on the dimension, the series is categorized as univariate if $D=1$ or multivariate if $D>1$.
 For evaluation, we isolate the last $L_{test}$ time steps of each series as the test set.
 Forecasting samples are generated via a non-overlapping rolling window strategy: We employ a rolling window with a stride of $H$ over this test period, generating $W = \lfloor L_{test} / H \rfloor$ samples per series.
 For the $k$-th sample ($1 \le k \le W$), the benchmark defines the testing window as $\mathbf{X}_{t_k:t_k+H} \in \mathbb{R}^{H \times D}$, where the start index is $t_k = (k-1)H$ relative to the test set.

 \paragraph{Time Series Pattern.} A time series pattern denotes the intrinsic temporal characteristics of a single variate.
-By abstracting raw data into patterns, it serves as a bridge for cross-dataset evaluation and enables more general, pattern-level analysis.
-For a given variate $\mathbf{x}$, we define its pattern representation as a vector $\bm{F} = (F_1, \dots, F_K)$ composed of a specific set of time series features.
-This vector encodes a specific set of statistical properties utilized to quantify the structural nature of the series, with the detailed feature selection provided in Section~\ref{sec:bench_strategy}.
+By abstracting raw temporal data into these patterns, we establish a bridge for cross-dataset evaluation and enable generalizable, pattern-level analysis.
+For a given variate $\mathbf{x}$, we define its pattern representation as a feature vector $\bm{F} = (F_1, \dots, F_K)$.
+This vector encodes a curated set of statistical properties that quantify the underlying temporal dynamics of the series.
+The detailed feature selection is provided in Section~\ref{sec:bench_strategy}.